Home Publications Teaching Students CV Consulting Exam art Data

 I am particularly interested in future projections of sea-level rise and their impacts on coastal defense decision-making.
 This includes examining statistical model calibration techniques and extreme value statistical models.

-I am also interested in educational data analytics and efforts to assess, promote, and enhance computational literacy.
-For example, I'm interested in both leveraging educational data in new and interesting ways to assess outcomes like student learning, retention and persistence, as well as using new and interesting educational data to assess these outcomes.
-These projects often involve a heavy dose of computation, which ties into my interest in computational literacy.
-Broadly speaking, this can describe how we use computation as a way to approach and solve problems, as well as communicate scientific/scholarly information within and across disciplines.
+I am also interested in educational data science and efforts to assess, promote, and enhance computational literacy.
+For example, I'm interested in both leveraging educational data in new and interesting ways to assess outcomes like student learning, retention, and persistence, as well as using new and interesting educational data to assess these outcomes.

 ResearchGate